 Let’s leave the mystery out of the planning.
 Send us a little bit more information about your event and we’ll get you one step closer to uncovering the killer!

 Hosting a murder mystery is one of the hottest team building events on the market.
 This idea is so versatile because it can be tailored to your office size and can work in any venue.
 Hiring a trusted name like The Murder Mystery Company to handle your event will involve bringing in actors who will guide the mystery as well as provide light costuming and show materials.
 Someone will die, in a comical way, and it will be up to everyone to deduce who dunnit!
+We even offer Zoom murder mystery parties that are great for virtual team building and even make an excellent virtual office Christmas party idea.
 A murder mystery allows teams to flex their professional skills while having fun.
 Finding clues and piecing together the mystery is merely the guise under which this will be accomplished.

 Find the person in your office that has a lot of swords.
 There’s always someone who has them.
 Under the safe watch of an HR manager, provide a quick tutorial on how to properly hold and swing the weapon.
 Then it’s sword time!
 Hit water bottles atop a wooden structure in the parking lot.
 Have someone record slow motion videos of the epic slashes and watch the water droplets fly everywhere.
 It’s fun and reinforces your team’s medieval sense of camaraderie and chaos!